killercup/trpl-ebook/Readme.md

 ```sh
 $ cargo run --release -- --source=book_src/trpl
 ```
-If your books meta.yml is not in the document directory supply the `--meta=...` argument.
+If your books meta.yml is not in the document directory supply the `--meta=$path-to-file` argument.

 ## License